 For metal detecting enthusiasts there are literally thousands of good treasure hunting locations in Texas.
 Some of my favorite places are old ghost towns in the southwest part of the state, and around old churches and schools anywhere else in the state.

 Out in the Big Bend region, the old Terlingua ghost town was once a quicksilver or mercury mining location.
 There are dozens of abandoned mines and old buildings.
 You are more likely to find historical objects such as tools, buttons, etc, than money thought.
 Make sure that you get permission from property owners and return all soil to its place.
+Dryden TX uses to be a fun place to stop and metal detect, with abandoned property galore and few people who cared if you explored.
+Much of the old town has been bought up by a local landowner and access has been limited.
+There’s still plenty of places in West Texas to go metal detecting though as you follow US-90 West.

 In South Texas there were a number of small towns that sprang up in the 1900’s along the old SAU&G railroad.
 Below is an advertisement from an old newspaper about the wintergarden community of Fowlerton.
 Many of these little towns, like New California, are non existent today.
 If you can locate them, and get permission from landowners, you may find historical objects.
 Some of my favorite places for treasure hunting with metal detectors in Texas are around old ruins and buildings in some of the little ghost towns below such as Los Angeles, Woodward, Prince and others.